gchers/p/README.md

 $ p
 # Add a new password
 $ p -a twitter
+# or, if the only label starting with 'tw'
+$ p -a tw
 # Show a stored password (insert GPG passphrase when prompted)
 $ p twitter
 # Remove a password